Crayon Colours: How Many Should Class 1 Use?

 I therefore recommend replacing the white of both crayon sets with this ochre.
 Up to the Middle School years, grey and white are quite unnecessary.
 We also exclude pastel hues in favour of the luminous rainbow colours.

-Regarding the darkest colour, see my article Beauty, Contours and the Use of Black.
+Regarding the darkest colour, see Beauty, Contours and the Use of Black.

 THE BLOCK CRAYON CONTROVERSY